RadicalOyster/TSOHA-20/README.md

 * Test user for Heroku: username: hello, password: world

+**Features to add**

+* Better security (encoded passwords, only user should be able to change their own password)
+* Implementing attacks with multiple damage rolls (requires restructuring of the database)
+* Allowing users to manage their own accounts (eg. change or reset their password)
+* Allowing users to add creatures to a list of favorites
+* Filtering creatures by different criteria
+* Refined interface
+* More robust creature statistics such as alignment, saving throws and spells

 **Change Log**

+--16.04.2020--
+* Added support for user roles and role-specific functionality
+* Added basic user management for admins (adding new users not implemented yet)
+* Updated documentation

 --09.04.2020--
 * Added tables for creature abilities and damage types (work in progress, some functionality is still missing) and association tables for many-to-many relationships